impactoss/impactoss-installation-guide/server-installation/heroku.md

 - Select and connect to repository (previously forked to a personal or organization account, see [Fork server source code](/server-config/source-code.md))
 - Manually deploy from "master" branch for staging/development or "production" branch for production; or
 - Enable automatic deploys

+#### Initialise database

+Create the database tables either using
+- Heroku dashboard console: More > Run Console: `rake db:migrate`; or
+- Heroku CLI: run `heroku run rake db:migrate --app your-app`

+Initialise data according to Seed file (see [categories](/server-config/categories.md)) either using
+- Heroku dashboard console: More > Run Console: `rake db:seed `; or
+- Heroku CLI: run `heroku run rake db:seed --app your-app`

+> Note: if there are any errors during processing your seed file, your database may end up with only some of your content created - running your seed file again can lead to duplicate entries.
+There wore it is recommended to reset your database `heroku pg:reset DATABASE --app your-app --confirm your-app`, and again create your tables (see above) before running your Seed file again

 #### Upgrade dynos